J4Numbers/CyniChat/README.md

 To Do
 ---------------------

--Flesh out the permission planning
+- Flesh out the permission planning
--Polish dual player chatting (msg and r)
+- Polish dual player chatting (msg and r)
--Add in MySQL implementation of the storage
+- Add in MySQL implementation of the storage

 Note
 ---------------------